Bangsamoro Autonomous Region in Muslim Mindanao for Health (BARMMHealth)

 Overview and Objectives

-The USAID BARMMHealth project, implemented by URC, partners with the Ministry of Health – Bangsamoro Autonomous Region in Muslim Mindanao (MOH-BARMM) to improve access to quality FP, MCH, and ASRH services for Bangsamoro families and communities.
+The USAID BARMMHealth project, implemented by URC, partnered with the Ministry of Health – Bangsamoro Autonomous Region in Muslim Mindanao (MOH-BARMM) to improve access to quality FP, MCH, and ASRH services for Bangsamoro families and communities.

 BARMMHealth worked to: